jovitif/Portfolio-Showcase/README.md

-# Portfolio
+# Personal Portfolio

-Welcome to my portfolio website!
-This project was created using **Vuetify**, a Vue.js-based Material Design component framework.
-It serves as a showcase of my skills and experiences as a **Machine Learning Engineer**.
+Welcome to the frontend of my personal portfolio!
+This website was built with React, Vite, and Tailwind CSS, and showcases my background, skills, and projects as a Software Developer and Machine Learning enthusiast.

 ## Live Demo